tomatensaft/tomatoe-lib/doc/git/setup.md

 git config user.email "local@mail.com"
 ```

-## set username and mail with configuration files
+## set user and mail with config files

 the global configuration can be found in `.gitconfig`